Edgio/har-tools/README.md

 > **_DO NOT USE: This document was never published by the W3C Web Performance Working Group and has been abandoned._**

-Since browser vendors are responsible and ethical stewards of the web platform, they removed the ability to download HAR files and collaborated to develop a new and more appropriate specification.
+You may be wondering why the heck everyone is using an abandoned format.
+It seems like since browser vendors are responsible and ethical stewards of the web platform, they would remove the ability to download HAR files and collaborate to develop a new and more appropriate specification.

 <p align="center">
   <img src="./client/public/wise-guys.webp" alt="Gangsters from the movie Goodfellas laughing hysterically" width="300px" />
 </p>

-At least that's what happened in some lucky parallel universe.
+At least that's what would happen in some lucky parallel universe.
 In the current universe, everyone kept using HAR files.
 It was even built into all the other popular web browsers.
 The security concerns were always known but mostly ignored until a [highly visible and embarrassing security incident](https://sec.okta.com/articles/2023/10/tracking-unauthorized-access-oktas-support-system) woke everyone up to the dangers.

-### Why the Heck is Everyone Using an Abandoned Format?
+###

 The designation **_DO NOT USE_** would suggest that HAR files are not ready for production and should not be used by anyone under any circumstances, especially not you 🫵.
 Which naturally leads to the question, why have we continued to rely on a discontinued format invented in 2012 to the extent that it leads to a [heavily](https://blog.1password.com/files/okta-incident/okta-incident-report.pdf) [publicized](https://www.beyondtrust.com/blog/entry/okta-support-unit-breach) [security](https://blog.cloudflare.com/how-cloudflare-mitigated-yet-another-okta-compromise/) [incident](https://sec.okta.com/harfiles) in 2023?